mavryk-network/taquito/docs/multisig_doc.md

 ).prefixSig;
 ```

-The instance of the `TezosToolkit` holds a signer that you can use to sign arbitrary data as shown above.
+The instance of the `MavrykToolkit` holds a signer that you can use to sign arbitrary data as shown above.
 It returns different values and we will keep the one under the `prefixSig` property.

 From there, the payload will be shared with the other participants.
 Each one of them will review it, and sign it and the initiator of the contract call will collect all the signatures to submit them with the transaction.